ThiliniErandi/practice-blog/README.md

 # practice-blog
-This is a simple blog creating for react learning.
+A simple blog designed for learning React JS.